Mary Cecil, 2nd Baroness Amherst of Hackney: Death and legacy

-Barely a month after her own mother died, Lady Amherst died on 20 December 1919 in London.
+Barely a month after her own mother died, Lady Amherst died on 20 December 1919 in London at the age of 62.
+She was succeeded in the barony by her grandson, William.

 The coffin of Bao-bao was sold upon her death via a sale organised by Sotheby's in June 1921 to Albert M. Todd.
 In 1932, Todd presented the piece to the Kalamazoo Public Museum.
 The Sotheby's sale was described as "the most important sale of Egyptian antiquities ever held in England" to that point in time and included 917 lots of Egyptian artefacts and 47 lots of cuneiform tablets and other objects.
 Lady Amherst's journal on her first trip to Egypt is part of the records kept in Biltmore House in Asheville, North Carolina.
 Her notes and letters have been useful references for other archaeologists in tracking provenance of objects which were part of the family collections and because the tombs she inspected have not fully been subsequently explored.